pudly/schmopera-hugo/content/articles/talking-with-singers-michelle-bradley.md

 ## Her advice to young singers

 It's not for the faint of heart.
 You have to really want this.
 To get to a place of greatness like where Anna Netrebko is requires so much sacrifice.
 The money is good and you get a lot of applause and people waiting in line to see you but they don't know the time it takes to learn a score, to devote yourself to that, to go to the coachings, to get up at any time, to be ready to sing any time, to sing when you don't feel good, to keep your technique together for the days you don't feel good but you still have to work.

+> The challenge of trying to outdo myself, it keeps me going.

 There's a lot of alone time.
 Unless you're blessed to have somebody who understands and can travel with you, you're probably traveling by yourself.
 That's the hard part.
 Sometimes you have to be alone on the holidays, sometimes you don't get paid for the work you do or not get paid enough.
 It's not easy.
 Any performer will tell you that it's a nomadic life.
 You stay in one place long enough to start making friends and then it’s time to go.
 More than likely, you'll never see those people again.
 Thankfully we have Facebook to stay in touch, or calling, or letters.
 You have to be prepared to be alone a lot.
 You have to make sure you really want it.
 You have to really love it.